browserengineering/book/book/accessibility.md

 documentation.
 If you can't get these libraries working, just delete everything in `speak_text` except the `print` statement.
-You won't hear things being spoken, but you can at least debug by watching the standard output.
+You won't hear things being spoken, but you can at least debug by watching the console output.
 :::

 To start with, we'll want a key binding that turns the screen reader on and off.
-While real operating systems typically use more obscure shortcuts, I'll use `Ctrl-A` to turn on the screen reader in the event loop:
+While real operating systems typically use more obscure shortcuts, I'll use `Ctrl-a` to turn on the screen reader in the event loop:

 ``` {.python}
     while True: